 Council of Catholic Women (CCW)

 The Council of Catholic Women’s purpose is to unite all women of the parish through service to others, spiritual development, and social interaction.
 Council of Catholic Women acts through its membership to support, empower, and educate all Catholic women in spirituality, leadership, and service.
 It is our prayer that God will guide, strengthen, and bless us as we do His work.
-The CCW will meet the first Tuesday of the month September thru May.
+The CCW meets the second Monday of each month.

 Works of Mercy